navapbc/template-infra/docs/infra/set-up-app-database.md

 ### 4. Create Postgres users

-Trigger the role manager Lambda function that was created in the previous step in order to create the application and migrator Postgres users.
+To trigger the role manager Lambda function that was created in the previous step to create the application and migrator Postgres users, run:

 ```bash
 make infra-update-app-database-roles APP_NAME=<APP_NAME> ENVIRONMENT=<ENVIRONMENT>